Updated: May 25

-As leaders, we all hope that staff find their employment come to work because they love their jobs, and that this experience proves richer than the monetary transaction that happens each payday.
+As leaders, we all hope that staff finds their employees come to work because they love their jobs and that this experience proves richer than the monetary transaction that happens each payday.

 But at the end of the day, pay is the main way that we communicate how we value a person's time and effort.

 And everyone deserves a fair and equitable wage.

 In my experience, the companies attracting top talent are paying above market, mostly because the best employees know their value and hold to it.

 But what is a fair and equitable — if not competitive — wage?

 This is a tricky question.
 To find out, we can look to clues such as internal equity and salary surveys, but the answer probably won't be obvious for most organizations.

 If you're confused about this topic, don't feel bad: The big companies with HR departments of 50+ have a whole army of people devoted almost solely to defining and evaluating compensation practices!

 Most of my clients are smaller organizations that don’t necessarily have a clear compensation plan or might not even have two employees working in the same role, so they wouldn't know how to compare.